GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 #### January 17, 2022
 * Adjusted some options in Config.plist

-*Specifically: Turn off Booter > Quirks > EnableWriteUnprotector & ProtectUefiServices, turn on RebuildAppleMemoryMap & SyncRuntimePermissions (theoretically, the compatibility is better, to avoid startup problems on some machines); Turn off Misc > Security > BlacklistAppleUpdate (deprecated as of OC 0.7.0); Turn off UEFI > Output > SanitiseClearScreen (this option does not take effect in BuiltinGraphics mode).
+*Specifically: Disable Booter > Quirks > EnableWriteUnprotector & ProtectUefiServices, enabled RebuildAppleMemoryMap & SyncRuntimePermissions (theoretically, the compatibility is better, to avoid startup problems on some machines); Disable Misc > Security > BlacklistAppleUpdate (deprecated as of OC 0.7.0); Disable UEFI > Output > SanitiseClearScreen (this option does not take effect in BuiltinGraphics mode).
 This adjustment is to enhance compatibility and turn off unnecessary options.
 The previous settings do not affect the use.
 If there is no special requirement, you can wait until the next OC update.*

 #### January 12, 2022
 * Disabled ACPI > Patch > 0 Patch in Config.plist for disabling modify GPRW power management S4 to S3